hauler-dev/hauler-docs/docs/core-concepts.md

 ### Community Collections

-While `collections` (and `contents`) are built into Hauler, our goal is to empower users to define their own `collections`.
+While `collections` (and `contents`) are built into Hauler, our goal is to empower operators to define their own `collections`.
 This way, you can tailor Hauler to your unique requirements and take full control of your artifacts.

 ### RGS Carbide Collections